 lpwd - displays the current local directory

 mkdir - creates a new directory on the remote host

 mv - renames or moves a file on the remote host

 open - opens a new connection to a server.
-For SSH File Transfer Protocol (SFTP), password may be hard-coded in the command or public key authentication may be used.
-For interactive sessions, user may type the password.
-FTP, FTPS, SCP, and WebDav protocols are also supported.
+For the SFTP protocol, password may be hard-coded in the command or public key authentication may be used.
+For interactive sessions, the user may type the password.

 option - sets script options, such as echoing, confirmations, reconnect time limit for broken sessions, and whether to fail if wildcard matches no files.